-Transcript Of Ambassador William Taylor's Impeachment Probe Testimony Released
+Ambassador: Giuliani, Acting In Trump's Interest, Tried To Cast Biden In 'Bad Light'

-It's the third straight day of congressional investigators releasing full testimonies of key players in the Ukraine affair, which has led to the impeachment inquiry of President Trump.
+The release of the transcript comes on the third straight day of congressional investigators releasing full depositions of key players in the Ukraine affair, which has led to the impeachment inquiry into President Trump.
+At issue is whether the president sought a quid pro quo from his Ukrainian counterpart in the now infamous July 25 call: the release of military aid in exchange for an investigation into the Bidens.
+The president insists his call with Zelenskiy was "perfect."

-When Taylor testified late last month, he opened the window wide into the international pressure campaign he said was orchestrated by the president's personal lawyer Rudy Giuliani at Trump's direction, according to his opening statement.
+When Taylor testified Oct.
+22, he opened the window wide into the pressure campaign, according to his opening statement.

 Taylor testified that he "became increasingly concerned" that "irregular, informal channels" were running contrary to U.S. foreign policy toward Ukraine.